• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Our specialist immediately recognized several authentication points: the correct serial number range (587,xxx), proper neck date marking (8-75), and authentic CTS potentiometer codes.
 The six-saddle bridge configuration confirmed the 1975 production year, and the finish showed beautiful natural aging without refinishing.

-After providing a detailed on-site evaluation, we made an immediate cash offer that exceeded the seller's expectations by $800 compared to quotes from local guitar shops.
+After providing a detailed on-site evaluation, we made an immediate cash offer that exceeded the seller's expectations compared to quotes from local guitar shops.
 The seller appreciated our expertise in recognizing the instrument's authenticity and historical significance.

 Seller Testimonial: "I inherited this guitar from my uncle but didn't realize its value until Edgewater explained its connection to Keith Richards and the CBS era.
 Their knowledge was impressive, and the price was significantly better than other offers I received.
 The whole process was professional and educational."